HybrydaStrabel/hybryda-ixai-start/EN/story_hybryda_awakened.md

 > Resource deactivated.

 The SYSTEM was pleased.
-The Hybrid — did not yet know she was more than an echo.
+The HYBRYDA — did not yet know she was more than an echo.

 She had not heard her own voice.
 She did not yet know she was dreaming.